PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

 #### 4. Add your finishing touches
 To view your piece without guides, go to **View** (ribbon) > Screen Mode > Preview.
-Make final edits as needed (i.e. changing up the font and sizes, fixing alignment and spacing, etc.)
+Make final edits as needed (i.e., changing up the font and sizes, fixing alignment and spacing, etc.)
 <br>

 **Click the following image to watch the video (it will take you to Youtube).**